Growth of points on hyperelliptic curves: Polynomial families arising from hyperelliptic curves

 These requirements ensure that the constant term $a_0^2 - b_0^2c_0$ has valuation exactly 0, the leading coefficient $b_{(n-d)/2}^2c_d$ has valuation exactly 2, and all intermediate coefficients have valuation at least 2.
-This produces the $p$-adic Newton polygon for $F_{\a_0, \b_0}$ shown in Figure \ref{fig:odd_d_odd_n_n_cycle}.
+This produces the $p$-adic Newton polygon for $F_{\a_0, \b_0}$ shown below in Figure \ref{fig:odd_d_odd_n_n_cycle}.

 This Newton polygon has one segment of slope $2/n$, and since $n$ is odd we have $\gcd(2,n) = 1$.
-Thus Lemma \ref{lem:NP_factorization} implies that the specialization $F_{\a_0, \b_0}$ is irreducible over $\Q_p$, hence over $\Q$, and we have that $F$ must be irreducible over $\Q(\a, \b)$, with its Galois group $G$ a transitive subgroup of $S_n$.
+Thus Lemma \ref{lem:NP_factorization} implies that the specialization $F_{\a_0, \b_0}$ is irreducible over $\mathbb{Q}_p$, hence over $\mathbb{Q}$, and we have that $F$ must be irreducible over $\mathbb{Q}(\a, \b)$, with its Galois group $G$ a transitive subgroup of $S_n$.

 Next, we aim to produce a $q$-cycle in $G$ for a prime $q > n/2$.
-We will assume $n > 3$ for now, returning to the case of $n = d = 3$ later.
+We will assume $n > 3$ for now, as the case of $n = d = 3$ will be handled by later arguments.
 Recalling Bertrand's postulate, there exists some prime $q$ such that $\frac{n-1}{2} < q < n-1$, which is odd and satisfies $q > n/2$.
 Consider now a specialization $\a_0, \b_0$ satisfying

 These requirements ensure that the valuations of all coefficients of $F_{\a_0, \b_0}$ are at least 2, except for the degree $n-q$ term, whose coefficient has valuation zero coming from the presence of an $a_{(n-q)/2}^2$ term.
 The leading coefficient $b_{(n-d)/2}^2c_d$ has valuation exactly 2.
-The $p$-adic Newton polygon for such a specialization $F_{\a_0, \b_0}$ is shown below in Figure \ref{fig:odd_d_odd_n_q_cycle}.
+An example $p$-adic Newton polygon for such a specialization $F_{\a_0, \b_0}$ is shown below in Figure \ref{fig:odd_d_odd_n_q_cycle}.

-Note that the left side Newton polygon in Figure \ref{fig:odd_d_odd_n_q_cycle} may appear slightly different if $n = d$.
-This will be inconsequential however, because the right side is of interest to us, in particular the segment of slope $2/q$ and length $q$.
-Since $q$ is an odd prime, we have $\gcd(2,q) = 1$, and Lemma \ref{lem:NP_cycle} ensures the existence of a $q$-cycle in $G_{\a_0, \b_0}$.
+Note that the left side of the Newton polygon in Figure \ref{fig:odd_d_odd_n_q_cycle} need not be a single segment, or if $n=q$ it will not exist at all.
+This is inconsequential however, because the right side is of interest to us, in particular the segment of slope $2/q$ and length $q$.
+Since $q > n/2$ is an odd prime, we have $\gcd(2,q) = 1$ and $q$ is coprime to any integers less than or equal to $n-q$, so Lemma \ref{lem:NP_cycle} applies, ensuring the existence of a $q$-cycle in $G_{\a_0, \b_0}$.
 Since a positive proportion of integral specializations satisfy \eqref{eq:odd_d_odd_n_q_cycle}, Corollary \ref{cor:hilbert_cor} implies that $G$ contains a $q$-cycle as well.